 The huge variety of colourful species die and vanish, being replaced by slimy algae and monotone Salema Porgy fish – a species that thrives in higher acidity.
 Eventually, the acidic water dissolves your coral’s skeleton and you disappear.

-This might not sound hugely different to watching a documentary on climate change, but the results of Stanford University’s tests with its experience show powerful results.
+How is this different to watching a documentary on climate change?
+Well, the results of Stanford University’s tests show powerful results.